RTBHOUSE/big-bang-py/README.md

 + The content of this repo is based on the research, experience and pure opinions of the authors.

-+ The goal is to gather the sweetest & most impactful nuggets of Python projects wisdom and make them accessible from one single place.
++ The goal is to gather the sweetest & most impactful nuggets of Python projects wisdom and make them accessible from a single place.

-+ Hopefully, Big-bang-py gets you inspired about how to code your awesome projects even faster and better.
++ Hopefully, Big-bang-py will inspire you to code awesome projects even faster and better.

 ## TL;DR Checklist